cloudentity/ce-samples-identity-pool-reference-apps/README.md

 The backend is able to call ACP Admin & System APIs by authorizing with ACP Admin and System OAuth clients using the Client Credentials flow.
 When the backend server first starts, it obtains access tokens for each of these clients, and refreshes the tokens as they expire for as long as the server is running.
 This way, the admin credentials are never exposed to the frontend.

-For this tutorial, the self-service frontend app has a pre-built custom login view and route that is ready to be connected to a custom IDP.
+For this tutorial, the user auth React app has a pre-built custom login view and route that is ready to be connected to a custom IDP.
 However, the login page could be any type of frontend app that connects to the backend server that is responsible for processing the custom IDP login.

-Finally, in this example, the backend app exposes REST endpoints to be utilized by a stateless SPA, but this pattern could be just as easily implemented for a server-side-rendered frontend, including a mobile app.
+Finally, in this example, the Node.js backend app exposes REST endpoints to be utilized by a stateless SPA, but this pattern could be just as easily implemented for a server-side-rendered frontend, including a mobile app.

 **How to configure ACP for custom login flow:**

 First, we will create a custom IDP, and configure it so it can also double as a System OAuth client we can use to call System APIs.
 These include the [Accept Login](https://docs.authorization.cloudentity.com/api/system/#tag/logins/operation/acceptLoginRequest) API and certain Identity Pool APIs such as the [Verify Password](https://docs.authorization.cloudentity.com/api/identity/#tag/Users/operation/verifyPassword) and [Change Password](https://docs.authorization.cloudentity.com/api/identity/#tag/Users/operation/changePassword) APIs.

-- Log into your ACP tenant as an admin, and navigate to the dashboard of the workspace in which we created the "Single Page"-type OAuth client for the self-service UI at the start of this tutorial
+- Log into your ACP tenant as an admin, and navigate to the dashboard of the workspace in which we created the "Single Page"-type OAuth client for the user auth React app at the start of this tutorial
 - In the left-hand navigation, select "Identity Data" > "Identity Providers"
 - Click on "Create Identity," and click "No thanks" when the IDP discovery prompt is shown
 - Under the category "Custom and test connections," select "Custom IDP" and click "Next"